hardisj/erinsaudiocorner/content/english/loudspeakers/Emotiva_Airmotiv_B1plus.md

 <br>
 <br>

 The reference plane in this test is at the tweeter.
-I have seen discussion regarding this being the optimal placement but based on my preliminary quasi-anechoic measurements, this was indeed the best vertical axis location
+I have seen discussion regarding this being the optimal placement but based on my preliminary quasi-anechoic measurements, this was indeed the best vertical axis location.
-.
 Testing was performed without the grille.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.